ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/resiliency-design.md

 #### High Availability

 High availability (HA) is a core discipline in an IT infrastructure to keep your apps up and running, even after a partial or full site failure.
 The main purpose of high availability is to eliminate potential points of failures in an IT infrastructure.
-Consider deploying clusters.
-When you are designing your OpenShift cluster infrastructure, first understand what your organization’s uptime availability is in terms of percentage, such as 99.9%, 99.99% or 99.999%.
+Consider deploying clusters with at least 3 worker nodes evenly distributed across multiple zones.
+When you are designing your OpenShift cluster infrastructure, first understand what your organization’s uptime availability is in terms of percentage, such as 99.9% or 99.99%, and then take an HA approach that meets your requirements.
-Take into consideration all aspects of the OpenShift cluster that need to be highly available for the application to function even if one of the zones is unavailable.

 #### Cross Region